- Status:

 - The Department will use VSBA-maintained data to verify and assess whether schools have previously applied for the same scope of works through VSBA administered grant programs and will give emphasis to projects that previously ranked highly.

-- Photographs or video of what you would like the project location to look like in the future, that help convey what you are trying to achieve (e.g. a photograph of a roof refurbishment that has been completed at another school).
+- Photographs or video of what you would like the project result to look like in the future which helps convey what you are trying to achieve (e.g. a photograph of a similar project that has been completed at another school).
 The VSBA website is a good place to start.

 - No more than 300 words describing the school’s preparedness for project implementation.
 For example, that plans are in place to support school operations if facilities are affected by the project.